 The temporary shortcut method of calculating additional running expenses at a rate of 80 cents per work hour applies throughout the tax year right through to 30 June 2021 (and potentially beyond).
 You will need to keep a record of the number of hours you have worked from home as a result of COVID-19, such as a diary or timesheet.
 If you use the 80 cents per hour method, you can make no other claims in relation to working from home.
 So, items like mobile phone, internet usage and the cost of office furniture and technology are all included in the 80 cent rate.

 Alternatively, the 52 cents per hour rate allows you to claim 52 cents per hour and actual phone and internet costs plus the costs of computer consumables and stationery and the decline in value of equipment, such as phones, laptops, etc. For many workers, this gives a much bigger claim than the 80 cents rate.

 Speak to your tax agent for guidance on which method is best for you.

 About Mark Chapman

-Mark Chapman is Director of Tax Communications at H&R Block.
-He is a regular commentator on tax matters for a variety of Australian broadcast and print media outlets.
-Mark is a Chartered Accountant, CPA and Chartered Tax Adviser and holds a Masters of Tax Law from the University of New South Wales.
+Mark Chapman is Director of Tax Communications at H&R Block and is a regular commentator on tax matters for a variety of Australian broadcast and print media outlets, including; Money Magazine, My Business magazine, The Australian Financial Review, The Daily Telegraph, The Age and The Business Spectator.
+Mark is an author, Chartered Accountant, CPA and Chartered Tax Adviser and holds a Masters of Tax Law from the University of New South Wales.
+Follow him on LinkedIn.